-April 15, 2015 — So you have saved all the money you need for a comfortable retirement, scoured the world and found the best to place to retire – that will mean nothing unless you have good health to enjoy it.
-To stay healthy the Centers for Disease Control and Prevention recommends that all adults age 18-64 get at least 140 minutes of moderate aerobic exercise a week.
+Updated October, 2016 — So you have saved all the money you need for a comfortable retirement, scoured the world and found the best to place to retire – great.
+Unfortunately, all that great planning means nothing unless you have the good health to enjoy your retirement.
+To keep yourself healthy enough to enjoy your retirement the Centers for Disease Control and Prevention recommends that all adults age 18-64 get at least 140 minutes of moderate aerobic exercise a week.
 That seems like a lot of time, certainly more than the average person is willing to put in.
-Fortunately there is a new book with some great ways to get that exercise without having to become a gym rat.
+Fortunately there are a lot of great ways to get that exercise without having to become a gym rat.

 Some of the ideas in the book by psychologist Elizabeth Lombardo, “A Happy You: Your Ultimate Prescription for Happiness” are pretty interesting and relatively painless.
 They make it easy because they incorporate a little bit of exercise into ordinary daily activities.
 Such as: Brushing your teeth – why not do some squats.
 Talking on the phone, do it on one leg.
 Watching TV – why not do some stretching or use small exercise equipment.
 See all ten interesting ideas in “10 Fitness Ideas for People Who Don’t Want to Work Out“.